Developing Potash Deposits in Thailand’s Khorat Basin

 In March 2017, the company launched its initial resource evaluation phase, which consisted of a seismic survey, geological survey and interpretation, baseline environmental studies and local community programs.
 Results from the seismic survey demonstrated that Saksrithai sits on a continuation of the mineralization trend within the Dan Khun Thot potash project.
 Evaluating these results, the company was able to establish a target area for subsequent drilling.

-An initial 10-hole diamond-drilling program is expected to commence in May 2018.
+An initial 10-hole diamond-drilling program is planned.
 The program will kick off with three holes, covering 350 meters each.
 Once initial assays from these holes have been analyzed, the company will complete the remaining seven holes.
 Additional work on the project will also include further seismic programs, an environmental impact assessment, as well as mining, processing, transportation and marketing studies.
 These will all funnel into a bankable feasibility study and reserve.

 Gerald Wright—CEO and Director